rabeeh-ta/me-website/README.md

 ## My Website

-This is my portfolio website where I showcase the things that I have built and have all my social handles.
+This is my portfolio website where I showcase the things that I have built, also you can leave me a message there.

 ### Technology used for building.